Magallanesmapping321/MicroBBS/README.md

 Be careful what you put in settings.php, since it is executable code.

-To disable the captcha just change $captcha to false, or to make the captcha appear every time, change $postsBeforeCaptcha to 0.
+To enable the captcha just change $captcha to true, or to make the captcha appear every time, change $postsBeforeCaptcha to 0.

-Board appearance: MicroTXT only has 1 CSS file, so if you know CSS you can change the appearance by editing theme.css.
+Board appearance: MicroBBS only has 1 CSS file, so if you know CSS you can change the appearance by editing theme.css.

 ### Admin Panel